 -

 LCM is always the product of the numbers: One common misconception is that the LCM of two numbers is always their product.
 While this is true for numbers that have no common factors (i.e., their GCD is 1), it is not true in general.
-For example, the LCM of 4 and 6 is 12, not 24 (which is 4 * 6).
+As an example, the LCM of 4 and 6 is 12, not 24 (which is 4 * 6).
 The LCM is only the product of the numbers if they are coprime (have no common factors other than 1).

 -